JeroenDeDauw/GitHub/README.md

     $egGitHubUrl = 'https://raw.githubusercontent.com';

+You can modify which method is used to fetch the file.
+The supported methods are

+* `'simple'` - use PHPs file_get_contents
+* `'mediawiki'` - use MediaWikis HTTP class

+The default is `'simple'`.
+You can change this setting as follows:

+    $egGitHubFetcher = 'mediawiki';

 ## Usage

 Add `{{#github:FileName}}` to your wiki page, where FileName is the name of the file you want to embed.